meddlin/rushinglabs-site/src/markdown-pages/2020-07-28_cpat-concept.md

 ### Manageable on consumer hardware

 The most important statement I wanted to make with this project was for what's possible on consumer hardware now, with a little bit of engineering.
 Development started on a 2011 Mac mini (when the project was on Meteor.js), and is now on a more modern, powerful machine but still very "consumer".
 Currently, it's being developed with a Ryzen 7 3800X, 32GB of RAM, and "enough" SSD storage space.
-It's not cheap or "entry-level", but still very much approachable for many developers.
+It's not cheap or "entry-level", but still approachable.

 What's needed?